ezansaleem/EzanSaleem/README.md

 ### Introduction

 Hello!
 My name is Ezan Saleem, and I am a web developer with a strong background in HTML, CSS, Bootstrap, JavaScript, and C#(DotNet).
-I am also skilled in bug fixing and have a Bachelor of Science degree in Computer Science from the Lahore Garrison University.
+I am also skilled in bug fixing and have a Bachelor of Science degree in Computer Science.

 ### Skills
 Here are the primary skills that I possess: